-Livingstone’s travels, which he recorded in meticulous detail, gave vital information and opened up routes for the many missionaries that followed him.
-His fascination and admiration was not only for the land but the people.
-And he received genuine respect from Africans.
+Livingstone’s fascination and admiration was not only for the land but the people of Africa.
+And he seems to have received genuine respect from those he was seeking to serve.

 This kind of identification with the African people has won a lasting place of affection for Livingstone in many African hearts.